Skip to content

 }

-Status codes: Same as GET /health — 503 when any recipe is unloaded or carries a load error.
+Status codes: Same as GET /v1/health503 when any recipe carries loaded: false or an error field.

 curl example: